ewilan-riviere/memorandum/docs/guides/server-auto-deploy.md

 ## 1. Setup drone to watch push events

-Git clone [**drone**](https://gitlab.com/EwieFairy/drone) on your server, where you want, here I choose to clone it to `/home/user/deploy`.
+To watch **payloads**, we need to have a tool to receive it.
+It's goal of [**drone project**](https://gitlab.com/EwieFairy/drone), just clone it on your server, where you want, here I choose to clone it to `/home/user/deploy`.
 It's NodeJS app, so use [PM2](/guides/server-nodejs-pm2.html) to manage it, just define config like it:

 <code-heading type="js" path="/home/user/ecosystem.config.js"></code-heading>
 ```js